kylegoodwin/nyc-compost/README.md

 - [ ] Setup testing for data manipulation and UI elements
 - [ ] Github actions for CI/CD
 - [ ] Add deploy to subdomain on personal site
+- [ ] Add attribution for homepage photo